os-climate/sostrades-dev-tools/docs/source/user_manual.md

 The documentation can be downloaded as a PDF by clicking on the download button at the top right of the tab.
 ![](images/platform_study/study_workspace/download-documentation.png)
 The documentation comes from the ontology server.
-It can be reload directly from code by clicking on the "Refresh button".
+It can be reloaded directly from code by clicking on the "Refresh button".
 ![](images/platform_study/study_workspace/reload-documentation.png)